 - In a small bowl, beat together the vanilla, egg, greek yogurt, coffee, milk, and Pompeian Grapeseed Oil.
 Stir the wet ingredients into the dry until just combined.

 - Spoon cake batter into prepared donut pan.

 - Bake for 8 minutes or until the tops spring back when you touch them.
 Let cool in pan.

-- Transfer donuts to cooling rack over a parchment lined sheet pan.
-Spread pecan custard topping over donuts, sprinkle with remaining pecans.
+- Transfer donuts to a cooling rack over a parchment lined sheet pan.
+Spread pecan custard topping over donuts sprinkle with remaining pecans.
 Serve.

 Follow The NosheryAre you following me on Instagram, Twitter, Facebook and Pinterest?

 Want to get some peeks behind the scenes?
 Take a picture of my snapcode and follow me on SnapChat!

 Subscribe to The Noshery email list to have each post delivered straight to your inbox or follow my blog with Bloglovin.